Skip to main content

 Contact the Deceased Member Care Team at (800) 322-7228, visit any branch, or mail documentation to 175 West Lafayette Frontage Road, St. Paul, MN 55107.
 You will need a certified death certificate with an official seal, certification statement, or watermark.
 Joint accounts transfer immediately to the surviving owner with right of survivorship.
 POD (Payable on Death) accounts pay to named beneficiaries upon providing required documentation.
 Trust accounts transfer to the successor trustee with trust documents and a death certificate.
 Accounts without beneficiaries or joint owners require Letters Testamentary or Letters of Administration from probate court.
 Minnesota estates valued at $75,000 or less may qualify for a small estate affidavit.

 Download the Beneficiary Request Form from affinityplus.org or request one from a branch.
-Complete it with each beneficiary's full name, date of birth, Social Security number, relationship, and percentage allocation.
+Complete it with each beneficiary's full name, address, date of birth, Social Security number, and relationship to the accountholder.
+The form covers up to four beneficiaries and has no percentage-allocation field; instead you mark each beneficiary as applying to all shares on the membership (now and in the future) or only to specific Share ID(s).
 Submit via secure message in digital banking, mail to 175 West Lafayette Frontage Rd, St. Paul, MN 55107, fax to (651) 312-6252, or drop off at any branch.
-Designations can apply to the entire membership or specific accounts.
 IRA and HSA accounts require separate beneficiary designation forms.
 Beneficiary designations on deposit accounts create a POD (Payable on Death) arrangement that bypasses probate.

 Affinity Plus's Deceased Member Care Team can be reached by phone at 1-800-322-7228 and fax at 651-312-6252 for questions throughout the claims process.